-Documentary proof of immunizations must be presented to school personnel at the time of enrollment.
+Documentary proof of immunizations must be presented to school personnel to attend Heritage.
 Immunizations must be current for the age of the child.
 Please keep the office informed of any new immunizations your children receive so the health records will be current.

-Children who are not adequately vaccinated against preventable diseases will be excluded from school in the event of a disease outbreak.
-The following is the immunization requirement for school enrollment (Maricopa County Department of Health):
+The following is the immunization requirement for school attendance (Maricopa County Department of Health):